Join millions of Canadians who have already trusted Loans Canada

 Who Assesses The Property Value?

 Every city across Canada has its own independent assessment office that determines how much a home is currently worth.
 This value is then used to determine how much homeowners must pay in property taxes based on the current tax rate.
-So, who assesses the property value where you live?
+Here’s who exactly assesses the property value where you live:

 Every December, they provide an assessment roll to all municipalities in Nova Scotia, which is used by the government to set property tax rates.